RamonLopezUAT/StudentInnovationProject/README.md

 3. **View Metadata**: Once uploaded, the file’s metadata will be displayed, with explanations for each category.
 4. **Export Metadata (Optional)**: Use the export option to save the metadata to a text file for easy reference.
 5. **Create Metadata-Free Copy (Optional)**: Use the “Wipe Metadata” button to create a copy of the file with metadata removed, helping enhance privacy.

+### Versions:
+1. **Version 11.13.2024:** Moved the header bar from the middle of the screen to the top.
+2. **Version 11.18.2024:** Inserted the logo of Meta Insight into the window and taskbar.
+Created the versions history to see Meta Insight's devlopment history.